zhakhalov/human-to-mongo-query/README.md

 ### Projection Operators

 - containsElement - perform comparison on arrays of objects.
 Maps to `$elemMatch` projection.
-  - Note: This operator will be translated to `projection` instead of being part of `query`
   - Note: use `equalsTo` operator if types of values are primitive (boolean, string, number)

   Example